 EELV Short Volume

-Invesco S&P Emerging Markets Low Volatility ETF (EELV) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $436.1M, listed on AMEX, carrying a beta of 0.61 to the broader market.
-The Invesco S&P Emerging Markets Low Volatility ETF (Fund) is based on the S&P BMI Emerging Markets Low Volatility Index (Index). public since 2012-01-13.
+Invesco S&P Emerging Markets Low Volatility ETF (EELV) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $437.2M, listed on AMEX, carrying a beta of 0.59 to the broader market.
+The Invesco S&P Emerging Markets Low Volatility ETF is designed to track the performance of the S&P BMI Emerging Markets Low Volatility Index. public since 2012-01-13.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.